 |Share ticket with <Zendesk subdomain>||Shares the ticket with the selected Zendesk subdomain (automations and triggers)|

-Example 1: Using the share ticket action
+Example 1: Using the share ticket action (Enterprise only)

 In this example, you’ve created a trigger that fires whenever a ticket has the tag image_sensor.
 The trigger will share the ticket with Kongen Image Sensors.